 PUBLIC POLICY INTERNSHIPS

 Public policy interns work as part of the CWLA Government Affairs team under the direction of the Unit Director, on policy analysis, research, and other support for our legislative agenda.
 Tasks furthering our legislative agenda include attending Congressional hearings, markups, forums, briefings, and coalition meetings; writing articles for our weekly e-newsletter Children’s Monitor; and preparing fact sheets and informational documents for our annual conference.
 Some interns may take on special projects.
 If applicable, applicants should indicate their interest in such projects in their cover letter, with the understanding that special project opportunities may not always be available.
-Internships are available throughout the year.
-If you are interested in applying for an internship, please click the link below.APPLY
+Internships are available throughout the year with a minimum of 10 weeks per semester.

 PRACTICE STANDARDS INTERNSHIPS